We’re hard at work on our follow up album to be released in 2020.

 People have told me that this is their favorite song on the upcoming album, and I can understand why.
 I’ve always loved that word, “Bankster” and whoever made it up deserves a medal.
 Banks can do anything and get away with anything, they are fined millions of dollars and pay it off like they’re paying off a traffic ticket, going right back to doing their bad deeds over and over again.
 Naughty, naughty buggers.
+It’s about corruption, greed and the almighty dollar.
+It’s about the corporate officers who care more about the bottom line than human lives.
 The song tells the story from the vantage point of someone just like you and I, and how the situation is seen from their prospective.

 This is perhaps my favorite lyric.
 I struggled with the fact that I was going through hell in my life and searching for some meaning as to why this was happening.
 It wasn’t until I came out of that that I realized that like the seasons change, so do our lives.

 I believe that our lives, like the seasons go through times of drought, dormancy and stagnancy, but then progresses in spurts when everything seems rosy and blooming.
 Then it goes back to the dormant drought again.

 That’s just natural.
 Sometimes we need to go through a long hard cold winter to make us stronger.
 It’s difficult to see that when you’re trudging through the snow, but if you can get through the winter, good times lay ahead.
 You just have to be patient and prepare for the harvest.

 And during the winter time, instead of worrying and complaining, do the preparation and lay the groundwork for the future.
 And trust that with the new season, a bountiful harvest will come.
 You can’t fight nature, and it’s nature that we’re dealing with through the seasons of our lives.